Hip Arthroscopy Surgery

 The arthroscope is inserted into the body through a small incision (cut).
 A camera on the scope then provides a view of the hip joint on a display monitor.
 This exploratory surgery allows the hip surgeon to diagnose the cause of hip pain or other problems with the joint.
 Some hip conditions may also be treated arthroscopically.
 To perform arthroscopic hip surgery in such cases, the surgeon makes additional small incisions (usually one or two) to create access points for arthroscopic needles, scalpels or other special surgical tools.

-Dr. Benton A. Emblom and Dr. Michael K. Ryan utilize a special HANA table for optimal positioning of the patient during surgery.
+Dr. Benton A. Emblom utilizes a special HANA table for optimal positioning of the patient during surgery.
 This enables us to be most efficient in the operating room and significantly decrease the amount of time spent under anesthesia.

 • Labral Repair vs. Debridement: There are different treatment options for labral injuries and the surgeon must make a decision for what the best method of treatment is at the time of surgery.
 Common treatment for labral injury is repair versus debridement.
 Repair is just as it sounds, small anchors are inserted into the bone and sutures that are attached to the anchor are used to secure the torn portion of labrum in its normal position to allow for proper healing.
 Debridement is the shaving or smoothing of the torn portion of the labrum to eliminate further tearing.